Material Memory: British Textiles Biennial 23 Photo credit Jack Bolton

 There a few others:

-Constellations: Capricorn - Granny, Scorpio - Dad, Leo - Mum, Sagittarius - Daughter and Gemini - me
+Starfish: My daughter’s nickname as a young child.
+Little Fish: A variation of Starfish.
+Constellations: Capricorn - My Granny, Scorpio - Dad, Leo - Mum, Sagittarius - Daughter and Gemini - me

 For now here ends the story of my Granny’s jacket.